oswaldocavalcante/product-customizer/README.md

 - Saving and retrieving customizations

 This plugin is perfect for businesses offering personalized products such as t-shirts, mugs, or any item that can be customized by the customer.

+## Installation

+1. Upload the plugin files to the `/wp-content/plugins/product-customizer-for-woocommerce` directory, or install the plugin directly from the WordPress plugins area.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Configure the plugin options on the WooCommerce settings page.

+## Usage

+[Detailed instructions on how to use the plugin]

+## Frequently Asked Questions

+[FAQs and their answers]

+## Screenshots

+[Plugin screenshots in action]

+## Changelog

+### 1.0.0
+* Initial release

+## Upgrade Notice

+### 1.0.0
+Initial version of the plugin.

+## Contributing

+Contributions are welcome!
+Please read the CONTRIBUTING.md file for details on our code of conduct and the pull request process.

 ## How to Trigger Image Saving and Retrieve Them on the Server Side